silitics/rpi-derive-key/README.md

 ### Example Use Case

-Imagine you would like to derive a unique public ID and a secret identification token for each device.
+Imagine you would like to derive a unique public id and a secret identification token for each device.

-To derive a unique public device ID using `device.id` as `<INFO>` run:
+To derive a unique public device id using `device.id` as `<INFO>` run:

 ```
 rpi-derive-key uuid device.id